IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

   - dcterms:description

 - Deaccessioning is no longer supported.
-An alternative is being developed at https://github.com/IQSS/dataverse/issues/778
+An alternative will be developed at https://github.com/IQSS/dataverse/issues/778

 - The Service Document will show a single API Terms of Use rather than root level and dataverse level Deposit Terms of Use.